HippoHypoRepo/EDA-Student-Performance/README.md

 - `exams.csv` – The dataset
 - `EDA_notebook.ipynb` – Jupyter Notebook with code and visualizations
-- `report.pdf` – Formal summary of findings and conclusions
 - `README.md ` – Project overview